5 Things Parents Need to Know About Mobile Gaming

 There was a time not so long ago when it was easy to tell when your child was playing a video game; they would either be in the family room with a controller in their hands or in the back of the car with a Nintendo DS.

 Not anymore.
 With the rise of casual gaming and mobile apps, games can be played at any time on almost any device.
-Smartphones, iPads, iPod touches, netbooks – all of them provide easy access to thousands of games, which can be downloaded in seconds with just a Wi-Fi connection and a few clicks.
+Smartphones, tablets, iPod touches, netbooks – all of them provide easy access to thousands of games, which can be downloaded in seconds with just a Wi-Fi connection and a few clicks.

 All this presents additional problems for parents who are worried about too much screen time and whether their kids are being exposed to inappropriate content.
 Plus, there can be serious financial consequences.
 It might be OK to buy yourself a little peace and quiet by handing your iPhone over to your 8-year-old, but it’s not so soothing when your credit card gets hit for hundreds of dollars worth of in-game purchases!